 What wood is this?
 Find out from one photo.

-Upload a picture of any board, bench, or wall and get the species and the likely treatment or finish in about a second.
-Purpose-built for sauna woods and expanded with Thermory BIM texture training — spruce, aspen, alder, hemlock, western red cedar, thermo magnolia, ash, pine, oak, black Ignite spruce, and grey Drift spruce — using combined grain + color analysis.
+Upload a picture of any board, bench, or wall and get the species and the likely thermal treatment in about a second.
+Purpose-built for sauna woods and expanded with Thermory BIM texture training — spruce, aspen, alder, hemlock, western red cedar, thermo magnolia, ash, pine, oak, and black Ignite spruce — using combined grain + color analysis.

 100% free, no sign-up Photos never leave your device Grain + color analysis Detects thermal modification